S3 method for class 'mid.importance'

 Skip to contents

-For "mid.importance" objects, ggmid() visualizes the importance of MID component functions.
+For "mid.importance" objects, ggmid() visualizes the importance of component functions of the fitted MID model.

 Usage